Privacy Policy

 Obligations in the event of a data breach

-(b) If there are grounds to suspect an ‘eligible’ data breach has occurred, undertake a reasonable and expeditious assessment (within 30 days).
+An eligible data breach occurs where there is unauthorised access to or disclosure of personal information and serious harm is likely.
+If there are grounds to suspect an ‘eligible’ data breach has occurred, the Company will undertake a reasonable and expeditious assessment (within 30 days).

-(c) If it is found that an ‘eligible’ data breach has occurred, affected individuals and the Office of the Australian Information Commissioner will be notified promptly.
+If it is found that an ‘eligible’ data breach has occurred, affected individuals and the Office of the Australian Information Commissioner will be notified as soon as practicable.

 How an individual can complain about a breach of the APPs and how the complaint will be dealt with